plone/training/events.rst

 .. sidebar:: Get the code!

-    Get the code for this chapter (:doc:`More info <sneak>`) using this command in the buildouts-directory:
+    Get the code for this chapter (:doc:`More info <sneak>`) using this command in the buildout-directory:

     .. code-block:: bash